btelliot/openbroadcaster-containers/README.md

 - **Enable and verify sync**:
   - From the Obplayer web interface at `http://localhost:23233`.
+    - On the `Admin` tab
+    - Import Settings > Choose File `/obplayer/obsettings.txt` > Import
+    - Delete data.db and Restart `Restart`
+    - Player should sync with server and icecast.
+  - View the Live assist page `http://localhost:23456`
+  - Preview the stream at `http://localhost:8000/stream`
+- **Setup Complete**:

+- **If needed - Manually Configure Sync**:
     - On the `Sync/Media` tab
     - Enable Scheduler/Sync [x]
     - Device ID = 1